StockSharp/doc/en/topics/Gui_Chart.md

 ## Example of chart plotting using Chart

-1. In XAML creating window and adding to it the graphical component [StockSharp.Xaml.Charting.Chart](xref:StockSharp.Xaml.Charting.Chart).
+1. In XAML creating window and adding to it the graphical component [Chart](xref:StockSharp.Xaml.Charting.Chart).
 Assigning the **Chart** name to the component.
 Note that when the window is being created it is necessary to add the *http:\/\/schemas.stocksharp.com\/xaml* namespace.

    ```xaml
    <Window x:Class="SampleChart.MainWindow"